-Serifs are the little bits which hang off of the end of a letters.
+Serifs are the little bits which hang off of the end of letters.
 They add clarity and style to a font or logo design and are generally a more traditional or classic element used through the ages of writing to provide a sense of prestige.
-They can be sharp slabbed or take on any shape as long as there are present.
+They can be sharp, slabbed or take on any shape as long as there are present.

 The weight of a font relates to how thick the stroke is.
 Different weightings are classified as :

 Something thicker creates a brave impact whilst something thin is a subtle approach for a logo design.